 In a research study done by the CoSchedule team, it was found that there is a clear connection between your Facebook posting frequency and the number of fans your page has.
 For example, pages that have 10,000 or less fans receive 61% fewer clicks to content posted if they posted more than 60 times in a given month.
 They discovered that you are more likely to receive higher engagement when you post five times per week maximum on such pages.

 The idea is to avoid overwhelming your fans on Facebook and be highly particular about what you post.
 Try and focus on quality rather than quantity.
 Invest more time into creating and sharing relevant posts rather than posting just for the heck of it.
-On the other hand, if you feel that you post in a higher frequency without spoiling the quality, then do so by all means.
-The key is to create a balance.
+On the other hand, if you feel that you post at a higher frequency without spoiling the quality, then do so by all means.
+The key is to create a balance, so you can optimize your post engagement and generate more page likes, comments, and followers.